An elephant is standing in front of the tree. On the left handside is the icon of SDG 15.

 KfW is committed to reversing the trend in nature loss, in line with the 2030 Agenda and the GBF.
 Preserving ecosystems, halting the loss of biodiversity, using land and forests sustainably and combating desertification, as provided for in SDG 15, is a question of humanity’s future.

-In 2024, KfW Development bank provided new financing totalling more than EUR 1.1 billion, which is expected to contribute to achieving SDG 15.
-The financing agreements signed in 2024 are expected to contribute to the protection of over 95 million hectares of terrestrial and marine protected areas over the next few years.
-This corresponds to around 2.6 times the land area of Germany.
+In 2024, KfW Development Bank provided new financing of more than EUR 1.1 billion, which is expected to contribute to achieving SDG 15.
+The financing contracts signed in 2024 are expected to contribute to the protection of more than 95 million hectares of terrestrial and marine protected areas in the coming years.
+This corresponds well to two and a half times the area of Germany.

 "From Speech to Action"